go-ego/riot/docs/en/persistent_storage.md

 ### Must pay attention to matters

-1. If the sorter uses [custom score field] (/ docs / en / custom_scoring_criteria.md) then that type must be registered in the gob, as in the example on the left which needs to be added before calling engine.Init：
+1. If the sorter uses [custom score field](/docs/en/custom_scoring_criteria.md) then that type must be registered in the gob, as in the example on the left which needs to be added before calling engine.Init：
 ```
 gob.Register(MyScoringFields{})
 ```